MasterworksIO/action-slacksync/README.md

 ## License Summary

 This code is made available under the MIT license.
+Read [LICENSE](./LICENSE) for more.

 ## Security Disclosures

 If you would like to report a potential security issue in this project, please do not create a GitHub issue.
-Instead, please follow the instructions [here](https://aws.amazon.com/security/vulnerability-reporting/) or [email AWS security directly](mailto:aws-security@amazon.com).
+Instead, please follow the instructions in [our Security Policy doc](./SECURITY.md).